 The purpose of the second day was to exchange experiences on methodologies for measuring food waste.
 Experts agreed that measures taken by countries when trying to halve the amount of food waste in line with United Nations targets should be based on well-developed methods for obtaining data on how much food is wasted in each country throughout the food chain.
 After presenting different methodologies for measuring food waste, they agreed that they are facing similar challenges and that both countries will be using a combination of different methods, which will lead to more accurate data.
 Furthermore, together with food chain stakeholders, they will identify the most pressing problems in each area and try to solve them.

-Ministrstvo za okolje, podnebje in energijo vabi slovenska gospodinjstva, da se pridružijo izpolnjevanju kuhinjskih dnevnikov odpadne hrane, ki bo potekalo od 15. novembra do 15. decembra 2024 v okviru projekta […]
+Ministrstvo za okolje, podnebje in energijo je danes začelo pomladno akcijo izpolnjevanja kuhinjskih dnevnikov odpadne hrane, ki bo trajala do 23. maja 2025.
+V okviru projekta LIFE IP CARE4CLIMATE so […]